Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Reel2
 Password is jea test account's password, beginning with Ab ending with #1

+### Sharp
+Password is admin's password hash, beginning with 9e2e and ending with afb7

 ### Worker
 Password is Admin Hash, beginning with c69 and ending with 84f